FZAK80 PAFC 162208

 FORECAST FOR THE BEAUFORT SEA (DAYS 1 through 5)...Forecast

 confidence is high.
-Southwest winds will gradually become northerly
+Northeasterly winds will shift easterly from

 -CHUKCHI SEA-